ShoupengHe314/ac/README.md

 ### Input File
 The input file must be a protein sequence and format in FASTA.
-In view of the protein sequence requirements of ***[DISPHOS1.3](http://www.dabi.temple.edu/disphos/)*** for protein phosphorylation site prediction, the minimal length of the protein sequence is limited to **25** residues and the maximal one is limited to **5000** residues.
+In view of the protein sequence requirements of ***[DISPHOS 1.3](http://www.dabi.temple.edu/disphos/)*** for protein phosphorylation site prediction, the minimal length of the protein sequence is limited to **25** residues and the maximal one is limited to **5000** residues.
 The FASTA sequence seems like below:
 ```
 >test_sequence